OluwafunmilayoB12/OluwafunmilayoB12/README.md

 ## About Me
 <h2 align="left"></h2>
- I'm an Aspiring Data Analyst turning raw data into clear, decision-ready insights.
+ I am a Data Analyst turning raw data into clear, decision-ready insights.
 Passionate about cleaning, analyzing and visualizing data to solve business problems.
+ I help businesses find where they’re losing money and uncover opportunities to grow revenue using data.
+Most businesses have data but don’t fully understand what it’s telling them that’s where I come in.
+I clean and analyze financial data, then turn it into clear dashboards and insights that support smarter decisions around budgeting, forecasting, and performance.

+My goal is simple: help businesses make decisions backed by data, not guesswork.

 ## Skills